Election 2020: National's plan for more foreign workers, students, tourists and Pacific visitors

 Brownlee said risk-based arrangements should be looked at and floated the idea of shorter periods in MIQ for arrivals from low risk areas, such as Pacific regions.

-These would sit previously-announced safeguards including pre-departure testing, compulsory day-three testing in MIQ and a requirement to use contact-tracing technology.
+These would sit alongside previously-announced safeguards including pre-departure testing, compulsory day-three testing in MIQ and a requirement to use contact-tracing technology.

 He also wanted immediate investment in Bluetooth technology to enhance contact-tracing.